aaron-grau/curic/react/homeworks/rainbow_routes/README.md

 Download the [zip file][zip-skeleton] of the skeleton.
 Poke around to get familiar with the setup; it should look pretty familiar.
 Run `npm install` to get it setup.
-Then run `npm start`.
-For information on the `webpack-dev-server` configuration, refer to the [webpack-dev-server reading](../../readings/webpack_dev_server.md).
+Then run `npm start` to start `webpack --watch`.

-Navigate to `http://localhost:8080` in your browser and verify you can see the "Rainbow Router" header.
+Open `index.html` in your browser and verify you can see the "Rainbow Router" header.
 Currently there is no functionality.
 Let's fix that!